Integrating large language models and active inference to understand eye movements in reading and dyslexia: Methods

 \begin{itemize} \item \emph{Expected Cost}.
 The first term of \eqref{eq:EFE} is the Kullback-Leibler divergence between the (approximate) posterior and prior over the outcomes and it constitutes the \emph{pragmatic} (or utility-maximizing) component of the quality score.
 This term favours the policies that entail low risk and minimise the difference between predicted ($Q\left(o_\tau|\pi\right)$) and preferred ($P\left(o_\tau \right)\equiv\mathbf{C}$) future outcomes. \item \emph{Expected Ambiguity}.
 The second term of \eqref{eq:EFE} is the expected entropy under the posterior over hidden states and it represents the \emph{epistemic} (or uncertainty-minimizing) component of the quality score.
 This term favours policies that lead to states that maximize \emph{information gain} and diminish the uncertainty of future outcomes $H\left[P\left( o_\tau|s_\tau \right) \right]$.

 \end{itemize}

 After scoring all the policies using the EFE, action selection is performed by drawing over the action posterior expectations derived from the sufficient statistic $\boldsymbol{\pi}$ computed via \eqref{eq:suffpi}.
 Then, the selected action is executed, the model receives a novel observation and the perception-action cycle starts again.
-See \citep{parr2022active} for more details.
+We refer the reader to \citep{parr2022active} for a complete derivation of the equations presented in this section.